Marian Van Landingham

-Marian A. Van Landingham (born September 10, 1937) is an American community leader, politician and artist.
-She served in the Virginia House of Delegates for 24 years and spearheaded the transformation of a decrepit former military storage building into the Torpedo Factory Art Center, in Alexandria, Virginia.
+Marian Amelia Van Landingham (September 10, 1937 – April 4, 2026) was an American artist, community leader and Democratic politician.
+She served in the Virginia House of Delegates for 24 years and spearheaded the transformation of a former military warehouse into the Torpedo Factory Art Center, in Alexandria, Virginia.
 In 2006 she was designated a Women's History Month Honoree by the National Women's History Project.

-Personal life
+Early life and education

 Marian Van Landingham was born in Albany, Georgia and graduated from Druid Hills High School in Atlanta in 1955.
 She received her Bachelor of Arts and Master of Arts in political science at Emory University.
-In 1967 she moved to Arlington County, Virginia to work as an information specialist for the National Air Pollution Agency before moving to Alexandria to work under Phil Landrum.
-She is a member of her local Methodist church, is involved in numerous local neighborhood associations, served as vice chairman as the Alexandria Democratic Committee and is a Delta Kappa Gamma.

-In December 2004, she was diagnosed with cancer, which led to her retirement in 2005.
-A painter, she lives and works in Alexandria, Virginia with her two dachshunds.
-In 2010 Van Landingham was honored as one of the Library of Virginia's "Virginia Women in History" because of her contributions to the arts.